NeuraiProject/Neurai/doc/covenants.md

 All 64-bit arithmetic operations use compiler intrinsics (`__builtin_add_overflow`, `__builtin_mul_overflow`) or equivalent manual bounds checking.
 Division by zero and `INT64_MIN` edge cases are explicitly handled.
 No undefined behavior is possible.

+### CSFS Signature Operation Accounting

+With `SCRIPT_VERIFY_CHECKSIGFROMSTACK` active, each CSFS instruction counts as one signature operation for either ECDSA or PQ.
+Counting is static: instructions in unexecuted branches count too, while opcode bytes inside pushed data do not.
+The existing scale applies: four cost units for legacy/P2SH, one for witness.
+P2SH's per-input policy limit includes these instructions when activated.

+Legacy creation-time scans include active CSFS in scriptSigs and outputs.
+Bare spent output scripts are also charged for their top-level CSFS instructions, so outputs created before activation cannot verify CSFS without a spend-time charge.
+Revealed P2SH and witness scripts use their respective accounting paths.
+A bare CSFS output can therefore be charged at both creation and redemption.
+The old context-free counters retain their defaults and NOP5 contributes zero when the activation flag is absent.
+Mempool accounting uses the network's consensus opt-in flags, matching the contextual block-validation path.

 ### Signature Malleability

 CSFS follows the same `NULLFAIL` semantics as `OP_CHECKSIG`: under `SCRIPT_VERIFY_NULLFAIL`, a non-empty signature that fails verification causes the entire script to fail (rather than pushing false).
 This prevents signature grinding attacks.